Mart1i1n/available-attestation/README.md

 ## 4. Data Availability

 The raw log files from the experiments presented in the paper are located in the ``data`` folder.
-The data used to generate the figures in the paper can be found in the ``result`` folder.
+The data used to generate the figures in the paper are available at the ``result`` folder.